About USETSU presets (English)

 Before - After

-Regarding the compatibility differences between camera manufacturers, while creating the "USETSU presets," I sought the collaboration of several creators and tested the presets with RAW files from various brands.
-While I've designed them to be reasonably compatible across different manufacturers, it should be noted that I personally use a FUJIFILM camera, so naturally, the presets mesh exceptionally well with FUJIFILM.
+Regarding the compatibility differences between camera manufacturers, while creating USETSU presets, I sought the collaboration of several creators and tested the presets with RAW files from various brands.
+While I've designed them to be reasonably compatible across different manufacturers, it should be noted that I personally use a FUJIFILM camera, so naturally, the presets work especially well with FUJIFILM files

-Before diving into the specifics of the "USETSU presets," there are a few key points I'd like to highlight:
+Before diving into the specifics of USETSU presets, there are a few key points I'd like to highlight:

 The Importance of RAW Processing